 Results indicate that co-frequency sharing is not practicable or feasible, requiring too large a geographic separation between radar stations and other users.
 Refinement and extrapolation to define the separation required at offset frequencies is expected to continue.
 Agreements on propagation models and protection ratios also require study and documentation.

-WRC-12

-At WRC-12, one of the agenda items agreed for the agenda of WRC-15 seeks to identify additional spectrum that can be allocated to International Mobile Telecommunications/mobile broadband.
-The frequency band 2 700–2 900 MHz is specifically mentioned as a band of interest.
+At WRC-12 and WRC-15, one of the agenda items sought to identify additional spectrum that could be allocated to International Mobile Telecommunications/mobile broadband.
+The frequency band 2 700–2 900 MHz was specifically mentioned as a band of interest.

-As indicated above, a number of studies have been conducted in the past on this issue.
-Additionally, there have been a number of recent studies undertaken on adjacent band issues between LTE/WiMAX operating below 2 690 MHz and radars operating above 2 700 MHz.
-All of these studies indicate that co-frequency operation would not be feasible between the mobile service and radar stations in the frequency band 2 700–2 900 MHz.
+A number of studies were conducted, , and all of those studies indicated that co-frequency operation would not be feasible between the mobile service and radar stations in the frequency band 2 700–2 900 MHz.
+Adjacent-frequency sharing would require removal of radars from certain frequencies and institution of frequency guardbands and geographic separations.

 Band: 4 200–4 400 MHz